Wildlife and Environment Society of South Africa

 Looking forward to a very busy 2020, we decided to assist and have 2 Stewards join us, Thembisa Nobomvu and Luzuko Gwampi.
 After a meet and greet and ride around the Bay, just to check their sea legs, we were happy to have both on board with our team for the year.
 The programme was very well worked out and Stewards were given a schedule for the year.
 The Schedule was filled with accredited training, non-accredited training, Blue Flag Events and of course time learning about our company and working with us.
 To work with us on the boats as crew Stewards require a pre-sea qualification.
 Thembisa already had hers and Luzuko was assisted by WESSA to obtain his.
 Both fitted in well with our team and enjoyed a few trips to sea with guests before the Covid-19 lockdown hit us all.
 With tourism coming to a complete stand still we decided to take the time to catch up with various projects we are working on and asked Thembisa and Luzuko to put together a "WESSA Stewards Raggy Charters Training Manual".
 This they did with great enthusiasm in between completing the many tasks given to them by WESSA.
 Luzuko unfortunately had to leave the program early due to unforseen personal circumstances, so Thembisa completed the Manual and Purity, our full time Marine Guide, assisted with editing and finalising.

-With Tourism just ticking over and a few cruises happening with locals we decided to host just 1 Steward for the year 2021.
+With Tourism just ticking over and a few cruises happening with locals we decided to host just 1 Steward for the year 2021 which has rolled over into 2022.
 We welcome Olwethu Nyondo to the team.

 Olwethu has her Diploma in Tourism Management from the Neslon Mandela University and has also completed a short course to become more computer literate.
 Owethu enjoys travel, swimming, reading, spending time with young children and being involved in local charities and community development.